This post may contain affiliate links. Please read our disclosure policy.

 If you find yourself in the midst of this crazy time as well then blend along with me.
 You really won’t regret it.
 It might not be cool enough for Roasted Red Pepper Soup or a Hemp Hearts Veggie Bowl but we can definitely still blend smoothies!

-labeled ingredients for a sweet potato smoothie including sweet potato, mango, almond milk, spinach and cinnamon.
+A collection of labeled ingredients for a sweet potato smoothie are neatly arranged.
+These include diced sweet potato, mango, almond milk, spinach leaves, and ground cinnamon.

-This smoothie recipe offers a rawkstar list of ingredients that will fuel your day.
+This tropical smoothie sweet potato recipe offers a rawkstar list of ingredients that will fuel your day.

-Most of my smoothie recipes take five minutes or less to blend.
+My sweet potato drink takes five minutes or less to blend.
 This one does have a bit of prep as you need a tender potato.
-Here’s how I make this sweet potato smoothie:
+Here’s how I make this sweet potato smoothie for weight loss:

 2. Blend the spinach and almond milk until there are no leafy chunks left.